-The consolidated financial statements of the Company and its subsidiaries (the "Group") are prepared in accordance with the International Financial Reporting Standards ("IFRS"), pursuant to Article 120, Paragraph 1 of the Rules of Corporate Accounting, from the current fiscal year.
+The consolidated financial statements of the Company and its subsidiaries (the "Group") are prepared in accordance with the International Financial Reporting Standards ("IFRS"), pursuant to Article 120, Paragraph 1 of the Rules of Corporate Accounting.
 In the accompanying consolidated financial statements, certain disclosure items required by IFRS are omitted pursuant to the latter part of the said paragraph.